This glossary aims to provide brief user friendly definitions of words, acronyms and phrases used in relation to public procurement.

 The document which sets out the contracting authority's detailed technical requirements for works goods or services and the characteristics they should possess (including any standards or labels required).

 Typically used to refer to a call-off contract under a framework agreement.

 A communication sent (typically by email fax or through an electronic procurement system) which a contracting authority must send to tenderers and candidates following the evaluation of tenders and the making of the contracting authority's contract award decision which explains the outcome of the evaluation the name of the winning bidder and reasons for the contracting authority's decision.
 This commences the standstill period.
-Formally called an award decision notice the content of this letter is subject to the strict requirements of Regulation 32 of the Public Contracts Regulations 2006 or Regulation 86 of the Public Contracts Regulations 2015 (depending on which apply to the procurement).
+Formally called an award decision notice. the content of this letter is subject to the strict requirements of Regulation 86 of the Public Contracts Regulations 2015.

 A period normally of ten calendar days beginning with the day after the standstill letter (aka award decision notice) is sent and ending on a working day during which the contracting authority will not enter into the contract with the winning bidder.
 The standstill period is ten calendar days if the standstill letter is sent by fax or electronically but 15 calendar days if sent by other means.

 Sub-central contracting authority